 Here we give you a detailed analysis of when and how businesses should or shouldn’t use an SSN check.

-If you want to use SSN for its purposes and find it sufficient, the easiest way to verify it is via the US Social Security Administration.
-The Social Security Number Verification Service is a free online service that allows registered users to conduct basic checks manually.
+If you want to use the SSN for wage reporting purposes and find it sufficient for your needs, the easiest way to verify the number is by using the Social Security Number Identifier Service, a free online service offered by the SSA that allows registered users to conduct basic checks manually.
 During the verification, the SSN immediately matches an individual’s name and date of birth.

-It is important to understand that approach to verification allows not only to match the full name, date of birth, and address to an individual but to confirm that these are indeed the person’s full name, date of birth, and address.
+Notably, this approach to verification allows companies to not only match a full name, date of birth, and address to an individual, but also confirm that these are indeed the person’s full name, date of birth, and address.

-Overall, SSN should be used mindfully of its purpose.
-As for identity verification, it is better to use a solution that combines and uses raw data, image authenticity analysis, database check, fraudulent patterns analysis, biometric check, etc.
+Overall, SSNs should primarily be used for wage reporting purposes.
+As for identity verification, use a solution that combines and uses raw data, image authenticity analysis, database checks, fraudulent patterns analysis, biometric check, and other similar means.